spraakbanken/multiged-2023/README.md

 Mail your questions to: < multiged - 2023 @ googlegroups . com >

-This is a google group which you can join, ask questions, discuss them and browse for already answered questions.
+This is a google group which you can join, ask questions, hold discussions and browse for already answered questions.

 ## References